biopython/biopython/Doc/Tutorial/chapter_blast.rst

 these formats kept changing, each time breaking the Biopython parsers.
 Nowadays, Biopython can parse BLAST output in the XML format, the XML2 format, and tabular format.
-This chapter describes the parser for BLAST output in the XML format; parsing XML2 output is done in exactly the same way as parsing XML.
+This chapter describes the parser for BLAST output in the XML and XML2 formats using the ``Bio.Blast.parse`` function.
+This function automatically detects if the XML file is in the XML format or in the XML2 format.
-BLAST output in tabular format can be parsed as alignments (see the section :ref:`subsec:align_tabular`).
+BLAST output in tabular format can be parsed as alignments using the ``Bio.Align.parse`` function (see the section :ref:`subsec:align_tabular`).

 You can get BLAST output in XML format in various ways.
 For the parser, it doesn’t matter how the output was generated, as long as it is in the